 Jim Mitchell has a long history of service to Michigan Tech.
 As a student he was active with Theta Tau fraternity, served as treasurer of Blue Key National Honor Fraternity, junior class student government representative and senior class president.
-He served on Michigan Tech's Board of Control from 1993-2001, including three years as its chair.
+He served on Michigan Tech's Board of Trustees from 1993-2001, including three years as its chair.

 His service to the university also includes a 1975-1985 stint as a trustee of the Michigan Tech Fund, where he continues to participate actively as a Life Trustee.
 He served on the Four Million Fund Campaign in the early 1970s, helped to spearhead the fundraising effort for the $20 million Rozsa Center for the Performing Arts, served on the planning committee for the Leaders for Innovation campaign, and is currently active on the Michigan Tech Football Advisory Committee and the "Bash at the Big House" planning committee.

 Mitchell is a past president of the Grand Rapids Alumni Chapter and helped establish a chartering procedure and documentation for local chapters.
 He has been inducted into the Michigan Tech Academy of Sciences and Arts and is a member of the McNair and Second Century Societies.

 Mitchell received a BS in Chemistry in 1965, under the guidance of the legendary Doc Berry, and earned a law degree from the University of Michigan in 1968.
 He has practiced intellectual property law for over 30 years and is the founder of the Grand Rapids patent, trademark and copyright law firm, Mitchell Intellectual Property Law.
 He has experience in all phases of intellectual property law, and has practiced extensively in the chemical, biochemical, pharmaceutical and mechanical arts, and in the field of trademark, tradename and domain name protection.
 He has extensive patent litigation experience, including pharmaceutical patent litigation.